JamesRodgers17/Monterey-Update-via-MDM---Token-Status/README.md

 *Bootstrap.xml*
 - Determines the escrowed status of the Bootstrap Token

 *Secure Token users.xml*
-- Determines if the Mac has SecureToken enabled Users
+- Determines if the Mac has SecureToken enabled User(s)
 - Displays SecureToken enabled Username(s)
 - These users can escrow the Bootstrap Token

 *Secure Token users w_Unknown.xml*
 - Determines is the SecureToken enabled User is accessible or not